USS Michael Monsoor: Namesake

-Michael Monsoor is named after Master-at-Arms Second Class Michael A. Monsoor (1981–2006), a United States Navy SEAL killed during the Iraq War and posthumously awarded the Medal of Honor.
+Michael Monsoor is named after Master-at-Arms Petty officer Second Class and Medal of Honor recipient Michael A. Monsoor (1981–2006).
+The United States Navy SEAL was killed during the Iraq War and posthumously awarded his Medal of Honor.

 Construction and career

 Assembly of modules for Michael Monsoor began in March 2010.
-The keel laying and authentication ceremony for Michael Monsoor was held at the General Dynamics-Bath Iron Works shipyard on 23 May 2013.
+The keel laying and authentication ceremony for Michael Monsoor was held at the General Dynamics Bath Iron Works shipyard on 23 May 2013.
 Michael Monsoor was launched on 21 June 2016.

 Electrical failure during trials

 On 4 December 2017, Michael Monsoor had problems with the complex electrical system which ended builders' trials early and forced the ship to return to the General Dynamics Bath Iron Works shipyard in Maine.
 A harmonic filter aboard failed one day after she left the yard.
 The ship returned to the yard on 5 December 2017.
 Harmonic filters are used in complex electrical systems to prevent unintended power fluctuations from damaging sensitive equipment.
 The delay in sea trials would not affect her expected March 2018 delivery.